Skip to main content

 Many young people, especially young women, are in relationships with people who are much older than them, but these age-gap relationships have certain pressures and challenges.

 Who you have a relationship with is (or should be) your choice.
-But it’s a good idea to think about how much say you have in any relationship – particularly over sex and using protection.
+But it’s a good idea to think about how much say you have in any relationship – particularly over sex and using protection from HIV and pregnancy.

 You may think you are ready to be with someone older, but their expectations about sex and other things could be very different from yours.
 Remember, it is always your right to say no to sex if you want to.
-And if you are being forced to be in a relationship, or even marry, someone older, this is not ok.
-You have the right to say no to a relationship if you want to.
+And if you are being forced to be in a relationship, or even marry, someone older, this is not okay.
+You do not have to give your sexual consent to anyone, you always have the right to say no to sex and marriage.

 My friends are dating older people, so why shouldn’t I?